-And we can happily say they prioritize responsible materials, fair treatment of workers throughout their supply chains and low-impact packaging.
+• Sustainability & Ethics: We can happily say that each brand on this list prioritize responsible materials, fair treatment of workers throughout their supply chains, low-impact packaging, and in many cases circularity.

 We independently research all featured brands and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
 Learn more here.